BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/HDMI.md

-Now we need to serialize the red, green and blue signals, but there are some complications: we learn that the bits need to be scrambled in some way, and that there will be 2 additional bits per signal (maybe something like stop and parity bits in serial line).
+Now we need to serialize the red, green and blue signals, but there are some complications: we learn that the bits need to be scrambled in some way, and that there will be 2 additional bits per signal (if you want to know, this is for minimizing the transitions between 0 and 1, and for balancing the number of 0 and 1).
 For that, there is a `TMDS_encoder` module.
 It takes as input the pixel clock, the 8-bits channel data, two bits of control, and a VDE (Video Display Enable) signal (that goes zero when we are offscreen).
 The two bits of